Specialist Cycle Auction

 Please call Andrew Wilcox on 01962 738534 or 07813 211451 or email firstname.lastname@example.org with any questions.

 Do you, a relative or friend have an old bicycle or a box of parts stashed away in a garage or shed?
 Depending on brand, age, frame material, the fittings and of course the condition, they can be worth a few pounds up to hundreds of pounds.
 People buy them to ride as is, restore to original condition or renovate them as “fixies” (single gear bikes) or just to get the parts for an existing restoration project.
 Of course you may have a bike you no longer need after upgrading to the latest and greatest.
 Please try and sell it at our auction.
-Look at the Cycle Auction Archive to see what was for sale in June/September 2014 and June/September 2015, and at the Cycle Auction Reports for June 2014, September 2014, June 2015 and September 2015 to see the star cycles and what they sold for.
+Look at the Cycle Auction Archive to see what was for sale in June/September 2014 and June/September 2015, and at the Cycle Auction Reports for June 2014, September 2014, June 2015, September 2015 and June 2016to see the star cycles and what they sold for.

 Sellers: Please upload an image and description of the lots you intend to bring in one of the five categories.
 The links below will take you directly to the form for doing this: